towerbrother/weather-app/README.md

 The App allows temperatures to be shown in metric as well as imperial unit measure system.

 The App is fully responsive and it ensures a pleasant UX in mobile as well as using desktop devices.
-Some of the information disappear when resizing.

 ## API Reference